Our House, Dining Room, Chapter 5…A Simple Cupboard Makes One of My Favorite Vignettes.

 Aren’t these bowls so charming?
 My daughter knew I’d love them, and she was right.
 I love too that I think of her and smile every time I look at them.

-Posted on February 3, 2012, in Decorating, DIY and Other Neighborhoods, Dining Room, Furniture, Re-purposing and tagged cupboard, hometocottage, oil painting, old, rooster, screen.
+Posted on February 3, 2012, in Decorating, DIY and Other Neighborhoods, Dining Room, Furniture, Re-purposing and tagged arrangement, cupboard, furniture, home to cottage, hometocottage, oil painting, old, rooster, screen, vignette.
 Bookmark the permalink.
 Leave a Comment.